steveschofield/guardian-cli-deluxe/MODS.md

   ```
 - To add a new provider, implement a client in `ai/`, extend `ai/provider_factory.py`, and ensure it exposes `generate`, `generate_sync`, and `generate_with_reasoning`.
 - Add any needed pip deps to `pyproject.toml` and Dockerfile.
+- For Gemini higher limits without API keys, use Vertex AI + ADC: `gcloud auth application-default login` and set `ai.vertexai: true`, `ai.project`, `ai.location`.

+## Adding OWASP ZAP
+- ZAP is integrated as a Docker-first headless scanner (`tools/zap.py`) and can be enabled in `config/guardian.yaml` under `tools.zap`.
+- Baseline scan is passive (safer).
+Full scan is active and should be gated behind `pentest.safe_mode: false` + confirmation.

 ## Scope/Safety
 - Default scope blacklist lives in `config/guardian.yaml` (`scope.blacklist`).
 Adjust for lab/production needs.